cerebis/sim3C/README.md

 To install and run sim3C you will require Python 2.7 and LLVM.
 We recommend that users employ runtime environments such as virtualenv or conda.
 In particular, conda will make it easy to satisfy the runtime requirement of LLVM.

-The sim3C can be installed directly from Github using Pip as follows.
+The sim3C executable can be installed directly from Github using Pip as follows.

 ```bash
 pip install git+https://github.com/cerebis/sim3C